Click plan to view in Google Maps

 Trolley to 69th St and then going into Philadelphia."

-Road where he "spent
+Rd where he "spent

-hours reading Poe and playing a card game named Authors".
+hours reading Poe and playing a card game named Authors.
 On

+the western edge of Banjo Town was a wartime Victory Garden.
 "It was about half an acre just the other side of our post and rail fence",

-"They grew peas, spinach and lettuce in the early season followed by pole,
+and weeded.
+All the kids pitched in.
+We grew peas, spinach and lettuce in the early season followed by pole,

 wax and bush beans, corn, squash, onions, beets, carrots plus cherry and other